FriendsOfSylius/AwesomeSylius/StepByStep/WYSIWYG_EDITOR_IN_ANY_FORM.md

-# Goal: Integrating CKEditor in any place in the Sylius form, for example, a product description.
+# How to enable WYSIWYG editor in almost any place in Sylius within 5 minutes

 > This is the list of Sylius plugins, tutorials, community access and other Sylius dev-related stuff.